Mostafa-EHD/DIAMOND_Challenge/README.md

 - **Starting Code**: Refer to this repository for the PyTorch-based starter code.
 - **Singularity Setup**: Follow the [Singularity installation guide](https://sylabs.io/guides/latest/user-guide/) to set up your local environment for testing.
 - **Submission Guide**: Detailed instructions for preparing and submitting your code can be found in the `Submission` section.

+**Note on Hyperparameters and GPU Specifications:**
+The hyperparameters provided within the starter code, including learning rate, epochs, etc., serve merely as examples.
+Participants are encouraged to adjust these values according to their specific needs to optimize model performance.
+Moreover, the GPU model used for the reference training runs is a Tesla V100s, equipped with 32 GB of memory.
+The choice of batch size is crucial and directly influenced by the combination of the model architecture and the image size being processed.
+As a guideline:
+- For Resnet50 with images of size 448x448, a maximum batch size of 80 is recommended.
+- For Resnet101 with images of size 448x448, the batch size should not exceed 48.
+- For EfficientNet_b0 with images of size 448x448, a maximum batch size of 8 is advised.

+These batch size recommendations are based on ensuring optimal memory utilization and may need adjustment depending on the specific model configuration and available GPU resources.
+It is pivotal for participants to consider these factors when configuring their training setups to achieve the best balance between training speed and model accuracy.

 ## Pre-evaluation